 Layers are the foundations of a Photoshop document.
 When you get to grips with the concept of layers and how they work, you’ve made a huge leap forward in your understanding of Photoshop and what you can achieve with it.
+Update: video uses 2017 template, the download has been updated to 2019.

 You need to know how to use the tools, options and panels.
 But, without an understanding of how to add and manipulate layers, none of these tools will help you.
 Today’s video will show you different types of layers, how to show or hide them, and how you can make a desktop calendar using one of your favourite photos.